Asamartino/Rust/Rustlings and Summary of The Rust Programming Language/Chapter 03 Common Programming Concepts/README.md

 - _main()_: lines execute in the order in which they appear

 **If expression**:
-- bool as condition (no automatic conversion)
+- condition must be a bool (no automatic conversion)
 - Multiple conditions with _else if_:
 	- only executes the block for the first true condition -> doesn’t even check the rest
 ```rust